You can trick your brain into using your phone less

 Tristan Harris, a former Google designer, even recommends setting your phone to greyscale mode, which dulls the bright colors designed to reel you in.
 Rosen says he hasn’t researched the effectiveness of this popular tip, but a colleague is hoping to soon.

-To try it for yourself, on the iPhone, go to under Settings > General Accessibility > Accessibility Shortcut > Color Filters.
+To try it for yourself, on the iPhone, go to Settings > Accessibility > Accessibility Shortcut and tap Color Filters.
+Then you can triple-tap the side button (or the Home button if you have one) and touch Color Filters to turn greyscale on and off.
 On Android, the process can vary from phone to phone, but these instructions should point you in the right direction.

 Lastly, if you’re the kind of person that responds well to self-talk, try using one of these lock screen wallpapers that try to convince you to put your phone away.
 When you’re just opening your phone to “check in,” your lock screen will remind you that there’s probably nothing important behind it—beyond some meaningless Facebook likes—and that knowledge can be very freeing.